edmund-huber/aspng/README.md

 Have you ever wanted to design a CPU with Paint?
 Well now you can!

-`aspng` allows you to draw out transistor-level digital circuits using pixels, and then simulate (and interact with!) those circuits.
+`aspng` ("application-specific PNG") lets you draw out transistor-level digital circuits using pixels, and then simulate (and interact with!) those circuits.

+Have a look at some <a href="">interactive examples</a>.

 Design guide
 ------------